 Evolution is among the most central and most contested of ideas in the history of anthropology.
 This book charts the fortunes of the idea from the mid-nineteenth century to recent times.
 By comparing biological, historical, and anthropological approaches to the study of human culture and social…

 This FreeBook brings together several enlightening essays exploring themes surrounding identity - from the process of reinvention to the profound effects of new technologies.

 This will be a valuable resource to anyone interested in culture, society, and the social sciences.

-Gerhard Boomgaarden commissions for a world-class Sociology list that features textbooks, supplementary reading, research monographs, edited collections, translations, encyclopedias, and handbooks.
-With over 15 years of experience in academic publishing, he publishes in all established fields of teaching and research, as well as in newer and more interdisciplinary areas.
-His view of sociology is broad and includes boundary areas such as human-animal studies, digital studies, STS, the body and memory studies, mobilities, ethnography, rights and many more.
-He is keen on exploring mutual benefits, society and grant publishing, and is proud of a fast turnaround.
-Do drop him a line about your idea (informally, if you wish).
+Gerhard (email@example.com) Gerhard Boomgaarden commissions for a world-class Sociology list that features textbooks, supplementary reading, research monographs, edited collections, translations, encyclopedias, and handbooks.
+He publishes in all established fields of teaching and research, as well as in newer and more interdisciplinary areas.
+He also manages a team of seven editors in the social sciences.

 Emily Briggs commissions research monographs, edited collections and Routledge Focus titles in the areas of sociology, criminology, and health and social care.
 She is responsible for publishing academically rigorous, ground-breaking research across all sub-disciplines in these areas, but has particular interest in the sociology of health and illness, disability studies, youth studies, ageing studies, victimology, crime and gender, emotion and society, and feminist and intersectional approaches.